sandwichdoge/BME680_driver/README.md

 	int8_t rslt = BME680_OK;
 	rslt = bme680_init(&gas_sensor);
 ```

+Regarding compensation functions for temperature, pressure, humidity and gas we have two implementations.

+    - Integer version
+    - floating point version

+By default, Integer version is used in the API

+If the user needs the floating point version, the user has to un-comment BME680_FLOAT_POINT_COMPENSATION macro
+in bme680_defs.h file or to add it in the compiler flags.

 ### Configuring the sensor
 #### Example for configuring the sensor in forced mode